Vang-n/data-science-final/tennis_background_knowledge.md

 ### How Tennis Is Scored

-A general rule of thumb is the useful framework for thinking about tennis strategy with the **51% rule**: you do not need to win every point, you just need to win slightly more than you lose... i.e. 51% of the points.
+A general rule of thumb for thinking about tennis strategy is the **51% rule**: you do not need to win every point, you just need to win slightly more than you lose, i.e. 51% of the points.
 Of course, this is not a rule that guarantees a win, however, its a high indicator and when broken down like this, tennis is much more digestable.
 If a strategy wins you the point 51% of the time, keep doing it.
-If it only works 49% of the time, you shouldn't continue.
+If it only works 49% of the time, you should look for a different strategy.
 This sounds simple but it has a big impact on decision-making during a match, meaning every shot choice should be evaluated not on whether it worked once, but on whether it works consistently over time.

 ---